dannyman/mapr-metrics-report/README.md

 The idea is to look at MapR jobs run over the past 24 hours, give a quick summary of each, and call out any hosts that showed unusually slow or fast performance.

+For each job, the script will compare the average run time of each host to the overall average run time.
+The script will note when a host found is found to be beyond two standard deviations from the overall average.

 I'm a SysAdmin so I want to get a sense for problem hosts.
 I think I can expand this a bit more to provide some feedback to the devs, like tuning the number of map slots, &c.

 Sample output snippet: